-- Many students prefer to break their specific aims down into 2-3 subaims, which allow for further definition of sub-hypotheses and goals. - Organizing your project into subaims allows reviewers to refocus each time they get to a new sub-aim.
+- Many students prefer to break their specific aims down into 2-3 subaims, which allow for further definition of sub-hypotheses and goals. - Subaims can be a nice organizational tactic, allowing reviewers to refocus each time they get to a new sub-aim.
 Subaims can also give a sense of clear logical progression within the aim.